DantevdH/EvolveAI/docs/ENDURANCE_IMPROVEMENTS.md

    - Health/Google Fit import provides alternative for users who track elsewhere
    - **Note**: Permissions already granted in Phase 1.5 (#2), so no permission requests needed
    - **Captures rich data** (actual_time, actual_distance, HR, pace, route) that analytics will use
-4. **Phase 2.5**: Implement endurance analytics integration (#4) using the rich data from live tracking
+4. **Phase 2.5**: Implement unified sports analytics integration (#4) using the rich data from live tracking
    - Analytics now has real data to work with (actual_time, actual_distance, HR metrics)
-   - Clustered bar charts show meaningful trends using tracked data
+   - Clustered bar charts show meaningful trends using tracked data across all sports
+   - Sport-specific metrics and visual enhancements (determine which metrics are important for each sport type)
    - Heart rate zone analytics use actual HR data from live tracking
-5. **Phase 3**: Build on the foundation with progression tracking, templates, and additional features
+5. **Phase 3**: Build on the foundation with progression tracking, interval workouts, and recovery metrics
+   - Interval workouts (#6) for structured endurance training
+   - Metrics vs. Recovery integration (#5): Track muscle recovery for strength and endurance sports, fatigue indicators, and recovery recommendations

 **Integration Strategy**: Live tracking + Health/Google Fit import is prioritized because:
 - **Live Tracking**: